f3ath/json-api-dart/README.md

 ## Warning!
 This is a work-in-progress.
 While at v0, the API is changing rapidly.

 ### Feature roadmap
-The features here are more or less ordered by priority.
+The features here are roughly ordered by priority.
 Feel free to open an issue if you want to add another feature.

 #### Client
 - [x] Fetching single resources and resource collections